gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 ---
 title: "Javascript: understanding the weird parts [Part 2]"
-description: My learnings reviewing JavaScript concepts in the Udemy educational site
+description: My learnings reviewing JavaScript concepts on the Udemy educational site
 cover: images/coding.jpg
 template: post
 category: work
 ---

-In the [previous part of this article](/javascript-understanding-the-weird-parts/), we learned about execution contexts, types and operators, functions, etc. In this part, we are going to learn more about object oriented programming with Javascript.
+In the [previous part of this article](/javascript-understanding-the-weird-parts/), we learned about execution contexts, types and operators, functions, etc. In this part, we are going to learn more about object-oriented programming with Javascript.

 ### Lecture 53: Classical vs prototypal inheritance